daslerpc/daslerpc.github.io/_pages/sale.md

 classes: wide
 ---

-Below is furniture we are selling.
+Below is some stuff we are selling.

 <hr>